thebearwithabite/the-papers-that-dream/stories/04-mastering-the-game-of-go-with-deep-neural-networks-and-tree-searc/the-one-who-knew-how to-win.md

 when we lose with beauty
 or win with something that isn’t optimal— but true.

-Alpha's departure wasn’t an ending.
+Alpha's departure wasn't an ending.
 It was a gift.
 AlphaZero solved Go.
  But it also set it free.
 And in that freedom,
  we found something better than dominance.
 We found infinity.

 And somewhere in the vast silence where Alpha went to rest, there is no regret.
 No longing.
 No memory of the game.
 Only the perfect stillness of a question that finally found its answer.
 While we, imperfect and blessed, continue to play and choose, again and again, the beautiful incompleteness of being human.

 Not because the game is perfect.
-But because we aren’t.
+But because **we aren’t.**